-47 just waltz in unprepared and hope it works out for their clients.
-Mr. Brackman told Avery that 48 what he did would be considered malpractice in the real world.
-Mr. Brackman's comments 49 infuriated Avery and Avery left practice in anger.
-As Avery was leaving campus, he decided to 50 do the unthinkable; he vandalized Mr. Brackman's cherry ride by writing: "WORST 51 ATTORNEY AWARD" across the hood in permanent marker.
-Avery knew exactly what he was 52 doing.
-I saw Avery grab a Sharpie from the easel of paper we used to write down our trial ideas 53 on the way out.
+During the next practice, Mr. Brackman tried to explain to Avery that, even though just waltz in unprepared and hope it works out for their clients.
+Mr. Brackman told Avery that what he did would be considered malpractice in the real world.
+Mr. Brackman's comments infuriated Avery and Avery left practice in anger.
+As Avery was leaving campus, he decided to do the unthinkable; he vandalized Mr. Brackman's cherry ride by writing: "WORST ATTORNEY AWARD" across the hood in permanent marker.
+Avery knew exactly what he was doing.
+I saw Avery grab a Sharpie from the easel of paper we used to write down our trial ideas on the way out.
 It was not a dry erase marker, and there is no way Avery thought that it was.
-The 54 Sharpies don't even look like dry erase markers.
+The Sharpies don't even look like dry erase markers.